How Accurate Are Pregnancy Blood Tests?

 A urine pregnancy test is just as accurate as a blood test (99%), as long as you wait the recommended amount of time to take it.
 HCG doubles every couple of days in the very early stages of pregnancy.
 Urine tests can produce a false negative if the urine is diluted (from over-hydration) or the test is taken too early.

-As with home urine tests, it is possible (although rare) to end up with false results (both negative and positive) from a blood pregnancy test.
+As with home urine tests, it is possible, although rare, to end up with false results (both negative and positive) from a blood pregnancy test.

 A false negative means the test is negative, indicating you are not pregnant, but you actually are pregnant.
 This result can occur if the blood pregnancy test was performed too early, when there is not enough hCG in the blood to detect a pregnancy.